bolt/docs/docs/content/contenttypes-and-records.md

-When you go to Configuration > Check Database, the database will be updated, and you'll be given the option to add some "Lorem Ipsum" Records to the newly created Contenttype.
-If you do this, and go back to the dashboard, you'll see your new Contenttype with some example news items.
+When you go to Configuration > Check Database, the database will be updated, and you'll be given the option to add some "Lorem Ipsum" Records to the newly created ContentType.
+If you do this, and go back to the dashboard, you'll see your new ContentType with some example news items.
 Sweet!

 <a href="/files/content-example2.png" class="popup"><img src="/files/content-example2.png" width="500"></a>